Where is Silverado?

 Items that are prohibited from being brought into the tournament include:

-• Purses, bags, fanny packs or other carry-in items larger than 6″ x 6″ x 6″ — sizing boxes will be located at the gates, and all purses, bags and fanny packs are subject to inspection.
+- • Purses, bags, fanny packs or other carry-in items larger than 6″ x 6″ x 6″ — sizing boxes will be located at the gates, and all bags are subject to inspection.

-• The sale or give-away of tournament tickets and badges at the tournament site is prohibited.
+The unauthorized sale or give-away of tournament tickets and badges at the tournament site is prohibited.

 What is a Mobile Device?